 In many small woodshops, the 14-in. bandsaw makes the most sense — it has enough power and resaw capacity for most purposes but is still affordable.
 These saws have rip capacities of about 13-1/2 in. and typically can resaw boards about 6 in. wide, although some can take an accessory riser block to increase the resawing potential.
 Motors are generally in the 1-hp to 1-1/2-hp range.
 Models with full enclosed bases cost a little more than saws with open-frame stands.
 A number of manufacturers offer 14-in. saws, with prices starting at about $300 and rising to about $1,000

 Bandsaws are suited for resawing

-Where more capacity or power are needed, a logical next step is an 18-in. bandsaw.
+Where more capacity or power is needed, a logical next step is an 18-in. bandsaw.
 Motor size is typically in the 2-hp to 3-hp range, and resaw capacities are substantially greater — generally from 10 in. to 12 in., but all the way up to 17-1/4 in. with one model on the market.
 These saws have full enclosed bases, larger work tables, and very rigid frames to handle wide resaw blades.
-Most run on 220-volt or 230 volt power.
+Most run on 220-volt or 230-volt power.
 Prices are proportionally greater, too, starting at about $900 and topping out at about $2,900.

 - What to Look for When Buying a Bandsaw

-- Fine Tuning a Bandsaw
+- Fine-Tuning a Bandsaw